duedil-ltd/mesos-docker-containerizer/README.md

 ```

 This will pull and launch a docker container for `ubuntu:13.10` and run the bash commands given.
 The output from the container isn't written to the terminal, but can be retrieved through viewing the task's sandbox is the mesos web UI.

+### Custom Executors

+If you need to run something a little more advanced than a simple bash command (such as modifying an existing framework+executor to run in a docker container) the docker containerizer does support custom executors.

+When a custom executor command is provided with the `TaskInfo` object, the executor will be launched *within* the docker container.
+This means your container image needs to have the correct version of mesos and your executor already installed.